Spate of cycle, motorcycle deaths: Overhaul trucking industry, cycling group urges

-A cycle advocacy group wants an inquiry into heavy vehicle safety following deadly spate of accidents involving cyclists and motorcyclists.
+A cycle advocacy group wants an inquiry into heavy vehicle safety following a deadly spate of accidents involving cyclists and motorcyclists.

 The Cycling Action Network says heavy vehicles cause a "disproportionate amount" of harm on the country's roads.